afinemax/Astron_2024/README.md

   - [ ] Modify the `start_frb.sh` script to record observations on the Uranus & Mercurius computers.

 - [ ] Learn how [Fetch](https://github.com/devanshkv/fetch) and [TransientX](https://github.com/ypmen/TransientX) work, and implement them into the pipeline.

+- [ ] Understand what Burst Parameters we can observe & measure directly, and which ones we can infer

+- [ ] Understand how to use [fitburst](https://github.com/CHIMEFRB/fitburst)

 - [ ] Observe FRBs, but more likely pulsars.